BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-01-Constructing-a-Finite-Tension-Domain-Wall-in-4D.md

 # Conventions

 we are not interested in the interaction picture but in the Schrodinger picture.
 It is for a bunch of reasons, one of them is that it is easy to see what the normal-ordering prescription corresponds to in this picture.
+Schrodinger-picture operators are given as functions of the field $\phi(\vec{x})$ and the canonical momentum density $\pi(\vec{x})$, where $\vec{x}$ is the spatial coordinate, not the Lorentzian spacetime coordinate $x^{\mu}$.
 We begin with a phi-fourth theory in Schrodinger picture, normal ordered at mass scale $m_ {0}$:

 $$
 \begin{align*}